An Ergonomic, Customizable Soft Robotic Glove toward Personalized Hand Rehabilitation: Results

 \subsection{Glove Fabrication}

 Advances in CNC heat sealing technology for fabrics~\cite{nguyen2020design_CNC,gohlke2023wireshape_CNC,Goshtasbi_2025_WIld_CNC} now enable the fabrication of highly customized chamber geometries from user-defined digital models.
-Combining CNC heat sealing with the symmetrical-chamber design and bottom constraint layer~\cite{chen2026_GPAs}, we developed patient-specific dual-action actuators for the soft robotic glove.
+Combining CNC heat sealing with the symmetrical-chamber design and bottom constraint layer of our prior glove~\cite{Rui_2025_customized_glove}, we developed dual-action actuators for the soft robotic glove.

 Actuator fabrication begins by measuring the target joint angles at the desired flexed and extended postures directly from the patient's hand.
 These angles define the inflated geometry of each actuator segment.
 Prior work has established a near-linear relationship between the deflated actuator geometry and the inflated bending angle~\cite{andrade2023fabric_Star_Griper,chen2026_GPAs}, from which the required fabrication geometry---and thus the CNC sealing path---can be derived directly, as shown in Fig.~\ref{Fig-M-Fabrication}A and B. To assemble a dual-action actuator, two flexion chambers, two extension chambers, and a bottom constraint layer are heat sealed together (Fig.~\ref{Fig-M-Fabrication}C, D).
 Selective inflation of the respective chambers drives the actuator toward the target flexion or extension posture, providing individualized assistance in either direction (Fig.~\ref{Fig-M-Fabrication}E, F).
 The thumb abduction actuator is produced using the same fabrication procedure (Fig.~\ref{Fig-M-Fabrication}G).
-This finger-level process is applied independently to each digit, yielding a fully customized, patient-specific glove configuration.
+This finger-level process can be applied independently to each digit, allowing the glove configuration to be tailored to an individual's hand geometry.